Interpreting the output of Normalize Single Cell Data

 The remaining sections of the report plot the fitted values of each term in the model (blue points), and, when relevant, `regularized' values (red lines, see section 5.2.3 for details).
 These allow the number of terms in the model to be seen, which can be useful when evaluating if the model is likely to be over-parameterized.
 Three terms are always present - the `intercept', the sequencing depth term `log10_expression' and the dispersion term `Log10(theta)'.
 By double-clicking on each plot and switching to the table view, it is also possible to extract all the fitted values.
 Examples of such plots are shown in figure 5.22 and figure 5.23.

-Figure 5.22: A plot of the fitted dispersion parameter, $ \theta $, of a model.
+Figure 5.22: A plot of the fitted dispersion parameter, , of a model.
 Each blue point is a gene.
 The red line is a `regularized' trendline.
-When the average gene expression is low, the expression of some genes is consistent with a Poisson distribution, which is seen here by the band of genes at $ \theta =10^3$.
-The trendline provides a more robust estimate of the dispersion, with $ \theta $ actually decreasing at low expression.
-See section 5.2.3 for more details.
+When the average gene expression is low, the expression of some genes is consistent with a Poisson distribution, which is seen here by the band of genes at

 Figure 5.23: A plot of a batch effect parameter.
 In this example, the y-axis shows the natural logarithm of the fold change for each gene (blue point) in the `CL' sample as compared to the baseline `SM2' sample.
 There is no `regularized' trendline.
-The large fold changes concentrated in two bands at $ y=20$ and $ y=-20$ are due to genes that are expressed in only one sample, or in neither.
+The large fold changes concentrated in two bands at and are due to genes that are expressed in only one sample, or in neither.